LaoZZZZZ/bartender-1.1/README.md

 ATC[3-]TAC: the numerical range is not valid.

 ###Output
 One output file will be generated.
-It has two columns.
+It is in csv format and has two columns.
 The first column is the extracted barcode(Only random parts are kept).
 The second column is the original line number in the reads file.
-So it should be easy to use this component to process paired-end reads.
-Just get the extracted barcode from each file and pair these two files by the line number.
-Of course, extra care needs to be taken when one side has valid barcode and the other corresponding line does not.
+We include this line number for use in more complex situations (for example double barcodes or UMIs).

 Please check the test_extractor.sh under the example folder for more example.